 MCC draws upon data from UNESCO's Institute of Statistics as its exclusive source of data.
-Specifically, MCC uses the indicator named "Gross enrolment ratio, lower secondary, female (%)."
-To receive an FY23 score, countries must have a UNESCO value on "gross enrolment ratio, lower secondary (female)" from 2016 or later.
+Specifically, MCC uses the indicator named "Completion rate, lower secondary education, female (%)" which corresponds to SDG 4.1.2.
+To receive an FY24 score, countries must have a UNESCO value on "Completion rate, lower secondary education, female (%)" from 2017 or later.
 MCC uses the most recent year available that is, MCC uses the most recent data from the past six years.
-If a country does not have UNESCO data at any point from 2016 or later, it does not receive an FY23 score.
+If a country does not have UNESCO data at any point from 2017 or later, it does not receive an FY24 score.
 As better data become available, UNESCO makes backward revisions to its historical data.